AndrewwwGoodwin/IT4403-Term-Project/README.md

 **Project Requirements** can be found in ./ProjectRequirements.pdf

-When code is pushed to master it auto deploys to the [website](https://it4403termproject.azurewebsites.net/) via Github actions
+When code is pushed to master it auto deploys to the [website](https://it4403termproject.azurewebsites.net/) via GitHub actions

 By: [Andrew Goodwin](https://github.com/AndrewwwGoodwin/) & [Bibb White](https://github.com/snrcouch)